 Quebec recently opened nearby Gatineau Park to general visitation as part of its C-19 re-opening plan.
-In celebration, I invited Ruth and Dave on a favorite Gatineau outing of mine - a nice little mostly off-trail route atop a section of the Eardley Escarpment near Lusk Falls.
+In celebration, I invited Dave on a favorite Gatineau outing of mine - a nice little mostly off-trail route atop a section of the Eardley Escarpment near Lusk Falls.

 It was a breezy and very cool day for the last day in May.
 In my opinion this was a good thing, for it kept the bugs at bay and prevented us from working up too much of a sweat.
 We started off from the usual spot at the end of hotel de Ville road and headed towards the Escarpment, which looms impressively large in front of you from this vantage point.
 The number of cars parked here on the roadside and at the nearby Lusk Falls parking area was higher than I had ever seen it.

 Fortunately, the people count went way down as we made our way across the perfect little meadow path towards the base of the Escarpment.

 Keeping left at each intersection, we were soon at the base of the escarpment itself, and the trail began to steeply rise, and it soon required some minor scrambling in spots.
 We came to a spot where a branch-off to the Down Under Climbing Cliff was reached, and we decided to take that route (up alongside the climbing cliff) rather than the more typical rope-and-slab route.

 The ascent up to the climbing area has had some good trailwork done, with some sturdy assistive ladders placed to avoid the trickiest sections.
 Even so, there are still a few places where some light scrambling is required.